Dr. David J Schimp DC LLC

 gastrointestinal health

 Digestive problems are one of the most common complaints that I work with.
 While symptoms of heartburn can often be addressed quickly with dietary changes and digestive support not all patients have it so easy.
-Irritable bowel disease, Crohn's, ulcerative colitis, irritable bowel syndrome, leaky gut syndrome, diverticulitis, diverticulosis, chronic diarrhea and constipation require a deeper level of evaluation and willingness on part of the patient to make substantial changes to diet.
-In my experience, I find food sensitivity testing to be very helpful and utilize test panels through Cyrex and Meridian Valley Laboratories.
+Irritable bowel disease, Crohn's, ulcerative colitis, irritable bowel syndrome, leaky gut syndrome, diverticulitis, diverticulosis, small intestinal bacterial overgrowth (SIBO), leaky gut, chronic diarrhea and constipation require a deeper level of evaluation and willingness on part of the patient to make substantial changes to diet.
+In my experience, I find food sensitivity testing and comprehensive stool testing are two commonly utilized evaluations.

 hormonal health